dekarrin/mahou-no-shison/README.md

 Written in the [scrappy](github.com/dekarrin/scrappy) manuscript language.

+## Installation/Build
+To build, make sure scrappy is installed by cloning it or grabbing a release and running `python setup.py install`.
+Then, to build, do `make`.

 -----
 This repository is the storage place for notes and script for a visual novel in-progress.
 As such, it contains massive spoilers, particularly in the 'worldbuilding' sections.
 Or, perhaps there will